trajano/app-ms/ms-gateway/README.md

 This is an API Gateway implementation using Vert.X to provide similar performance of Netty and Node.JS for asynchronous processing.
 This is designed for configuration that is version controlled.

+Although this is a Spring Boot application, it does not use the ms-common architecture since it's purpose does not require a JAX-RS stack.

 Configuration files are stored in the configuration microservice that provides all the configuration for the system.

 Although spring cloud has a notion of centralized configuration, we're going to forgo that for this scenario.